BPS-space/bps-space.github.io/electronics/imu-selection.md

 [dof]: https://en.wikipedia.org/wiki/Degrees_of_freedom

-There are litererally hundreds of IMU's out there to choose from.
+There are literally hundreds of IMU's out there to choose from.
 Make sure you do your research and follow this guide to find the best one for your project.
 Keep in mind, once you receive your IMU, you have a lot of software to write to pull orientation out of it.
 There is no simple way to do this, just do your